James Marshall Carter: Education and career

 Born on March 11, 1904, in Santa Barbara, California, Carter received an Artium Baccalaureus degree from Pomona College in 1924.
 He attended Harvard Law School before he received a Juris Doctor from University of Southern California Law School in 1927.
 He was in private practice of law with John C. Packard in Los Angeles, California from 1928 to 1940.
 He was a teacher at the Police School of the Los Angeles Board of Education in California from 1934 to 1935.
 He was Director of the State Department of Motor Vehicles in Sacramento, California from 1940 to 1942.
 He was in private practice of law in Los Angeles in 1943.
 He was Chief Assistant United States Attorney for the Southern District of California from 1943 to 1946.
 He was United States Attorney for the Southern District of California from 1946 to 1949.
 During this time, he prosecuted Tomoya Kawakita for treason.
+The federal omnibus hearing was originated by U.S. District Judge James M. Carter in the Southern District of California and later influenced federal pretrial procedure.